gustafla/linux_demo/README.md

 ## Releasing

 Your demo is getting ready and you want to build a release build?
-Very simple.
 Just run

 ```
 make -j $(nproc) DEBUG=0